ResonantHbbHgg/bbggLimits/README.md

 Using the `--nodes SM` option tells it to use the Limit Tree produced from a single SM MC sample.
-Alternatively, one can do the limit os the re-weighted samples of the merged non-resonant samples.
+Alternatively, one can do the limit on the re-weighted samples of the merged non-resonant samples.
 (For the SM point this allows to increase the statistics of the signal sample.
 Such re-weighting was used for EPS17 results of 2016 data.)
 Run it like so:
 ```
-pyLimits.py -f conf_default.json -o outputDirName --analyticalRW
+pyLimits.py -f conf_default.json -o outDir --analyticalRW
 ```
 In case of problems it's useful to increase verbosity level with `-v 1(2,3)` option.
-In this case the logs should be found in your `/tmp/username/logs` and in the _master_ log, `outputDirName/mainLog_date-time.log`
+In this case the logs should be found in your `outDir/logs` and in the _master_ log, `outDir/mainLog_date-time.log`

-We have another script to facilitate runing the limit for _benchmarks_,_kl_ and _kl-kt_ scans:
+We have another script to facilitate running the limit for _benchmarks_,_kl_ and _kl-kt_ scans:
 ```
-python scripts/runLimitsOnLSF.py -f conf_default.json -t [JHEP, KL, KLKT] [-o OutDir]
+python scripts/runLimitsOnLSF.py -f conf_default.json -t [JHEP, KL, KLKT] [-o outDir]
 ```

 The above command should give you the limits identical to